 In 1995 CAPIC was commissioned by the City of Revere to prepare grant applications for the municipality, specifically the Revere Police Department.
 CAPIC continues to provide these same services for the City and the Police Department.
 It should be noted that during this time CAPIC has also prepared applications for the Revere Housing Authority as well as the Revere School Department, the Wakefield Police Department, and the Boston and Maine Railroad Police Department.
 CAPIC has extensive experience and expertise in public safety, law enforcement, social service contract management, and all aspects of planning and program implementation.
 CAPIC performs writing, research, analysis, and full preparation of all state and federal applications for the City of Revere including budgets.
-CAPIC has worked on numerous initiatives such as: Community Policing, homeland security, Governor’s Highway Safety Bureau Traffic Enforcement, Local Law Enforcement Block Grants, COPS in Schools, domestic violence prevention and awareness, and juvenile delinquency prevention.
+CAPIC has worked on numerous initiatives such as: community policing, homeland security, Governor’s Highway Safety Bureau grants, traffic enforcement, COPS in Schools, COPS Hiring, domestic violence prevention and awareness, gang prevention, and juvenile delinquency prevention.